serverx-org/contests-solutions/README.md

 # VIGNAN-CHALLENGES

-This repository covers the solutions to the Vignan Challenge conducted by the Vignan's Institute of Information Technology, Viag India.
+This repository covers the solutions to the Vignan Challenges conducted by the Vignan's Institute of Information Technology, Viag India.

 ### [**VIGNAN CHALLENGE 19**](./vignan-challenge-19/)